ashshah1/info201-project/proposal.md

 #### 1.2 What is the Problem

 We will explore the weather patterns of major cities in the United States and the crime rates that occur within those cities.
+As a society we always want crime rates to fall within our city.
+Therefore, we want to analyze contributions to the rise and fall of crime rates.
 Our question is: Does weather affect the amount of crime that happens in a city?

 #### 1.3 What does it matter?